bellhyve/zelta/README.md

 ## Future

-The previous version of the zelta sutie used internally includes a zeport reporting tool and a zmove configuration editing tool, and need to be refactored before being added to this repository.
+The previous version of the zelta suite used internally includes a zeport reporting tool and a zmove configuration editing tool, and need to be refactored before being added to this repository.

 ## Contributing